DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 ### Defining View Models and Mapping

 Now we'll declare view model classes that will be used for Web API.
-As for mapping between Model and ViewModel - we'll go the simplest way and just define an explicit conversion operator for these classes.
+As for mapping between Model and ViewModel, we'll go the simplest way and just define an explicit conversion operator for these classes.

+The TaskViewModel class will look as follows:

 ~~~js
 //DHX.Gantt.Web\Models\TaskViewModel.cs